021005-3 - Cyrix and Lacuna Part 3

-Under DOS environment, default statues of Lacuna planar with Cyrix 5x86/EverGreen 586
+Under DOS environment, default values for Lacuna planar with Cyrix

 PCR0=0 CCR1=0 CCR2=0 CCR3=10 CCR4=05 SMR1 thru 2=0 PMR=2 DIR0=2C DIR1=5

-Comment for CCR3 and PMR are probably not allowed for OS/2 driver.
+/CCR3 and /PMR are probably not allowed for the OS/2 driver.

-WBE comment improves CPU Integer and Floating point marks dramatically but at the same
+/WBE improves CPU Integer and Floating point scores dramatically but at

 Not suitable switches are:

-Don't know how "/CBE" parameter works. /WBE means Write-back cache Enabled.
+Don't know how "/CBE" works. /WBE means Write-back cache Enabled.